Skip to main content

 A healthy diet can help your mental health

-In addition, eating a heart-healthy diet like the one mentioned above, and the Mediterranean-style diet, have shown to help people with anxiety and depression.
+In addition, eating a heart-healthy diet like the one mentioned above, or the Mediterranean-style diet, have shown to help people with anxiety and depression.

 Thinking about what you drink also helps.
-Alcohol is best managed on an individual basis, but less is better when it comes to mood.
+Alcohol is best managed on an individual basis, but no amount is good for your heart and the same applies to your mood.
 Staying hydrated and choosing water first can help reduce irritable or restless feelings.

 The cost of healthy food can be a barrier to eating well.
 You can reduce the cost of your food budget by cutting down on sugary drinks, convenience foods, takeaways and alcohol.
 Then prioritise that money towards a healthy-food budget.